ansonl/DEM2STL/README.md

 ### Creating offset mask layer Hydro1k and HydroLAKES

-1. Reproject Hydro1k and HydroLAKES vectors to projection mode of map (lambert)
+1. Reproject Hydro1k and HydroLAKES vectors to projection mode of map (102009 lambert)

 2. Rasterize Hydro1k and HydroLAKES vector layers using a constant value
   - QGIS>GDAL>Vector conversion>Rasterize (vector to raster).
 Set to georeferenced units and set resolutions relative to vector unit of measurement